A new generation of tiny machines can perform tasks in the smallest corners of the body: cells.

 The nanobots and the new war on cancer

-Cancer, the first enemy of the human being, is caused by genetic damage that causes cells to divide rapidly.
+Cancer, the first enemy of human beings, is caused by genetic damage that causes cells to divide rapidly.
 Chemotherapy is often an effective treatment because it attacks and kills dividing cells.

 The downside is that in the furious battle that unleashes the chemotherapy it also attacks healthy cells causing hair loss, nausea and bruising.